 GEOVIA Surpac, SOLIDWORKS PDM, SOLIDWORKS Electrical, 3DEXPERIENCE Platform

-Has featureFree Trial Available?Yes
+- Has featureFree Trial Available?Yes

-Has featureFree or Freemium Version Available?Yes
+- Does not have featureFree or Freemium Version Available?No

-Does not have featurePremium Consulting/Integration Services Available?No
+- Does not have featurePremium Consulting/Integration Services Available?No

-Entry-level set up fee?No
+- Entry-level set up fee?No

 DraftSight Support Options

 DraftSight Technical Details